rsimpson3/p4/readme.md

 Web application for building student skills using the Vernier Connected Science System.

 ### Updates
-Version 1 published on May 12, 2016 as final project for *Dyanmic Web Applications*
+Version 1 published on May 12, 2016 as final project for *Dyanmic Web Applications*.

 ### Demo
 https://vimeo.com/simpson3/p4